UKradioastro/UKRAA_PicoMuon/README.md

 ![img_60](images/RPi_imager_60.PNG)

 4. Save (Ctrl + s) and exit (Ctrl + x).
-5. If this went well you will see "crontab: installing new crontab" on the terminal window.
+5. If this went well you will see **crontab: installing new crontab** on the terminal window.

 This should copy yesterdays plots at 8.00am each morning to the website for viewing.